Skip to content

 Imagine a region where power flows seamlessly across borders and clean energy fuels growth and productivity.
 Justin Ma, Executive Director of Sustainable Finance for ASEAN and Dale Hardcastle of Bain share how a next-generation grid ecosystem could enhance renewable energy integration, strengthen energy security and affordability in Southeast Asia.

 Standard Chartered has an important role to play in supporting our clients, sectors and markets to deliver net zero, but to do so in a manner that supports livelihoods and promotes sustainable economic growth.
-We currently provide financial services to clients, sectors and markets that contribute to greenhouse gas emissions however we’re committed to net zero in our own operations by 2025 and in our financed emissions by 2050.
+We provide financial services to clients, sectors and markets that contribute to greenhouse gas emissions however we’re committed to managing our environmental and social risks and to becoming net zero in our financed emissions by 2050.

 Learn more about our approach to sustainability.